WayScience/nf1_schwann_cell_painting_data/README.md

 This decrease in production occurs when the NF1 gene is mutated (NF1 +/-).

 **The goal of this project is to predict NF1 genotype from Schwann cell morphology.**
-We apply cell image analysis to Cell Painting images and use representation learning to extract morphology features.
+We apply single cell image analysis to Cell Painting images and use representation learning to extract morphology features.
 We will apply machine learning to the morphology features to discover a biomarker of NF1 genotype.
 Once we discover a biomarker from these cells, we hope that our method can be used for drug discovery to treat this rare disease.